 Adult Education Programs

-PCC Adult Education includes classes in GED preparation, English Language Acquisition, Citizenship and more.
+PCC Adult Education includes classes in High School Equivalency (HSE) preparation, English Language Acquisition, Citizenship and more.
 These courses are free and open to the public.

 Courses are offered throughout the community and online to meet your busy schedules.

 You must attend an orientation to take Adult Education courses.

 To enroll in classes you must provide documentation to show you are lawfully present in the United States.